-Principal adverse

-impacts are the

-most significant

-negative impacts

-of investment

-decisions on

-sustainability

-factors relating to

-environmental,

-social and

-employee matters,

-respect for human

-rights, anti-

-corruption and

-anti-bribery

-matters.
+Principal adverse impacts are the significant most negative impacts of investment decisions sustainability factors relating to environmental. social and employee matters, respect for human rights, anticorruption and

 The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm the EU Taxonomy objectives and is accompanied by specific EU criteria.